What Does the World Health Organization Do?

 The World Health Organization (WHO) is the UN agency charged with spearheading international public health efforts.
-In its seventy-year life, the WHO has logged both successes, such as eradicating smallpox, and perceived failures, such as its delayed response to the Ebola outbreak in 2014.
+Over its nearly seventy-five years, the WHO has logged both successes, such as eradicating smallpox, and perceived failures, such as its delayed response to the Ebola outbreak in 2014.

 In response, the WHO has undertaken reforms to improve its ability to fight future epidemics and boost the health of the hundreds of millions of people still living in extreme poverty.
-However, a rigid bureaucracy and an increasingly troublesome budget could impede reforms.
-Meanwhile, the 2020 coronavirus pandemic has emerged as a monumental challenge for the health agency, sparking fresh debate over its effectiveness and leading President Donald J. Trump to announce a total U.S. withdrawal from the body.
+However, the WHO is in an uphill battle to loosen its rigid bureaucracy and it faces an increasingly troublesome budget.
+The COVID-19 pandemic has proved to be another monumental challenge for the health agency, sparking fresh debate over its effectiveness.

 Why was the WHO established?